-Current SPCSIC Volunteering Opportunities
+Current SPCS Volunteering Opportunities

 Role Information Please indicate if you are interested.
-Community Information Worker General reception and administrative duties Community Support Worker Interviewing clients to provide support, information, referral and emergency relief No Interest Loan (NILS) Volunteer Assisting clients to submit application for NILS program Fresh Food Program Volunteer Set up and delivery of offsite Fresh Food program at Rosebud Southern Peninsula Laundry and Shower program (SPLaSh) Volunteer Set up and delivery of offsite SPLASH program at Rosebud SPCSIC pantry program Receiving pantry warehouse deliveries and donations, managing stock and filling food parcels for clients Administration roles Including areas such as: development and maintenance of information resources statistical collation data entry Information & Technology Including areas such as: social media website computer management software development SPCSIC Board of Management Mentoring to becoming a board member Assisting in Board activities eg minute taking, public speaking Centre maintenance GardeningGeneral maintenanceSpecial building projects SPCSIC community giving team Fundraising, donation seeking & recognition of donors Mentoring Providing mentoring and support to other volunteers
+Community Information Worker General reception and administrative duties Community Support Worker Interviewing clients to provide support, information, referral and emergency relief No Interest Loan (NILS) Volunteer Assisting clients to submit application for NILS program Fresh Food Program Volunteer Set up and delivery of offsite Fresh Food program at Rosebud Southern Peninsula Laundry and Shower program (SPLaSh) Volunteer Set up and delivery of offsite SPLaSh program at Rosebud SPCS Pantry Program Receiving pantry warehouse deliveries and donations, managing stock and filling food parcels for clients Administration roles Including areas such as: development and maintenance of information resources statistical collation data entry Information & Technology Including areas such as: SPCS Board of Management Mentoring to becoming a board member Assisting in Board activities eg minute taking, public speaking Centre maintenance GardeningGeneral maintenanceSpecial building projects SPCS fundraising team Fundraising, donation seeking & recognition of donors

-Do you have any specific areas of interest southern Peninsula Community Support a you feel could be fulfilled through volunteering at nd Information Centre?
+Do you have any specific areas of interest Southern Peninsula Community Support st you feel could be fulfilled through volunteering at t and Information Centre?
+COLLAND

-Which days would you prefer? teer?eering?
+. , . lunteer?

+When would you like to commence volu unteering?

-completed a training course approach 3.
-You will be available for a weekly rand Information Centre 4.
-You will be able to attend ongoing Community Support and Informat 5.
-You will abide by the code of cond Southern Peninsula Community Support unity Information Client you must have successfully oved by Community Information & Support Victoria (CISVic).
-Postered session at Southern Peninsula Community Support of training sessions organised by Southern Peninsula
+training course approved by Co 3.
+You will be available for a weel Information Centre 4.
+You will be able to attend ongo Support and Information Centre 5.
+You will abide by the code of co ed by a selection interview. nmunity Information Client you must have successfully community Information & Support Victoria (CISVic). kly rostered session at Southern Peninsula Community Soling training sessions organised by Southern Peninsula Coe. e. onduct, code of ethics, child safety code of conduct and rey Support & Information Centre, which is an incorporated upport and ommunity ules of

 Signature: Date:

-References - Please give the details of two work (paid or unpaid) reference: people we can contact for a reference, at least one must be a
+References - Please give the details of t work (paid or unpaid) reference: wo people we can contact for a reference, at least one m nust be a

 1. Name:

-Phone:
+Phone: ease circle)

 2. Name:

-Phone:
+Phone: lease circle)

-Southern Peninsula Community Support and Information Centre (SPCSIC) is committed to being a child-safe organisation, with zero tolerance for child abuse.
+Southern Peninsula Community Support (SPCS) is committed to being a child-safe organisation, with zero tolerance for child abuse.
 Our Child Safe Statement of Commitment applies to all employees, volunteers, students on placement, contractors and contract employees.
 All reference checks include questions designed to uphold child safety at SPCSIC.

-SPCSIC PHOTO AND VIDEO AUTHORISATION FORM
+Southern Peninsula Community Support PHOTO AND VIDEO AUTHORISATION FORM